Patient-focused and Progressive

 According to the American Board of Surgery, “General Surgery is a discipline that requires knowledge of and familiarity with a broad spectrum of diseases that may require surgical treatment.”

-Our surgical specialists from Surgical Associates of Ithaca, Dr. David Schwed, and Dr. Wade Bollinger have a breadth of surgical experience that is unmatched in this region, and are committed to the well-being of those who entrust their care to them.
-Their goal is to provide patients with prompt, state-of-the-art care in a comfortable, supportive environment.
+Our surgical specialist from Surgical Associates of CMA, Dr. Wade Bollinger, has a breadth of surgical experience that is unmatched in this region, and is committed to the well-being of those who entrust their care to them.
+His goal is to provide patients with prompt, state-of-the-art care in a comfortable, supportive environment.

 Surgical Associates has provided comprehensive, safe surgical care for more than half a century.
 They take as much pride in rendering thoughtful consultations as they do in their superb surgical technique.

-Surgical Associates’ doctors are qualified in all aspects of general surgery, including:
+Surgical Associates’ specialists are qualified in all aspects of general surgery, and perform outpatient surgeries* at Schuyler Hospital, including:

 - Gastrointestinal (digestive)